nsheth12/canetis/README.md

 small errors have the potential to accumulate within the the Viterbi algorithm that is used by Gentle.
 In order to resolve this issue, our aligner implements Moreno's algorithm on top of Gentle.

-In the paper “A Recursive Algorithm for the Forced Alignment of very Long Audio Segments,” (available at this link: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.649.6346&rep=rep1&type=pdf), Moreno proposes a new recursive method of ensuring quality.
+In the paper [“A Recursive Algorithm for the Forced Alignment of very Long Audio Segments,”](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.649.6346&rep=rep1&type=pdf) Moreno proposes a new recursive method of ensuring quality.
 Running a forced aligner down a long audio file creates a large possibility of misalignment due to small errors that accumulates over the course of the file.